AngelikaZHANG/AngelikaZHANG.github.io/_pages/cv.md

 ## INTERNSHIP
+### International School, Guangzhou Nanfang College, 03/2025
+* Position: Teaching Assistant
+* Assisted in the delivery of statistics courses by tutoring students in English and providing academic support, with a total tutorial session duration of 16 hours.
+* Prepared course materials, collecting feedback from students and participated in seminars.

 ### Bayer China, 01/2024-05/2024
 * Position: Biostatistics Analyst
 * Performed z-tests and t-tests using the BSDA package in R to assess whether the substance content in a